uoo723/DatabaseTermProject2017/rxjava2-jdbc/README.md

 What we see above is that each emission from the select statement is wrapped with a Tx object including the terminal event (error or complete).
 This is so you can for instance perform an action using the same transaction.

-Let's see another example that uses the `Tx` object to update the database.
+Let's see another example that uses the `Tx` object to update the databaseProxy.
 We are going to do something a bit laborious that would normally be done in one update statement (`update person set score = -1`) just to demonstrate usage:

 ```java
 Database.test()